goeo-/errrr/README.md

 * edit `config.php`, what you should do are //commented
 * move all the files to the repo directory
 * run `setup.sh`

+##todo

+* google authenticator 2/1fa support
+* different users for each package